 Composition – A New Approach

-We are introducing a new series of articles on Great British Landscapes, trying to cover one of the most difficult aspects of photography to talk about and to actually do well, and that is composition.
+We are introducing a new series of articles on On Landscape, trying to cover one of the most difficult aspects of photography to talk about and to actually do well, and that is composition.
 I’ve spent the last four or five years of my photographic life obsessed with composition.
 My obsession has probably been detrimental to many other aspects of my photography but in my limited opinion, the most important parameter that defines a great photographer is the way in which they compose pictures.
 The conscious creation of a composition from the visual material around us demonstrates the difference between letting the camera doing the work and the photographer working the camera.
-Just as a meals ingredients may taste nice on their own and they can certainly improve a meal – a good cook one is who transforms the ingredients into something new.
+Just as a meals ingredients may taste nice on their own and they can certainly improve a meal - a good cook one is who transforms the ingredients into something new.

 The majority of people will have bought books that profess to offer a series of rules of composition and this ‘rule’ based education, a very western way of teaching, dominates nearly all literature of composition.
 Most people will also know that the rules are almost irrelevant to great landscape photography.
 I’ve written previously about the rule of thirds and it’s virtual irrelevance and there are a few other rules that have similar ‘issues’.